terraform-ibm-modules/terraform-ibm-cluster/examples/configure-ingress-secrets-manager/README.md

 1. Create an IBM Cloud Secrets Manager instance through the resource controller.
 2. Set up service-to-service authorization through IAM.
 3. Register the Secrets Manager instance to the IBM Cloud Kubernetes cluster.
-4. Create an arbitrary secret in Secrets Manager.
+4. Create secrets in Secrets Manager.
-5. Create an IAM API key secret in Secrets Manager.
-6. Create an username password secret in Secrets Manager.
-7. In the cluster, create a persistent Opaque secret that is backed by the CRN of the arbitrary secret in Secrets Manager.
+5. In the cluster, create a persistent Opaque secret that is backed by the CRN of the secrets in Secrets Manager.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->